 Causes for a Christmas Tree Not Taking Up Water

 Generally, when Christmas trees have problems taking up water, it’s because we tend to add products to the tree itself or the water.
 Avoid spray-on fire retardants and other products advertised to keep your tree fresh.
-Similarly, bleach, vodka, aspirin, sugar, lime soda, copper pennies or vodka have little or no effect and some can actually slow water retention and increase moisture loss.
+Similarly, bleach, aspirin, sugar, lime soda, copper pennies and vodka have little or no effect and some can actually slow water retention and increase moisture loss.